 1. Timer • Press Timer .
-2. 5 0 0 Enter desired amount of delay time using number pads. (up to 99 minutes and 99 seconds) Rower Level (10 Levels) Press 5 times Enter the desired Power Level (see page 11 for directions).
+2. 5 0 0 Enter desired amount of delay time using number pads. (up to 99 minutes and 99 seconds) Press 5 times Enter the desired Power Level (see page 12 for directions).
 4. 3 0 0 Set desired cooking time using number pads.
-5. Start Press Start.
-Delay time will count down.
+5. Start Press Start. ➤ Delay time will count down.
 Then cooking will start.

 - When each stage finishes, a two-beep signal sounds.
-At the end of the program, the oven will beep five times. - If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - Stand time and Delay start cannot be programmed before any automatic Function.
+At the end of the program, the oven will beep five times.
+If the oven door is opened during - If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - Stand time and Delay start cannot be programmed before any automatic Function.
 This is to prevent the starting temperature of food from rising before defrosting or cooking begins.
 A change in starting temperature could cause inaccurate results.